Redundancy in Distributed Proofs: All Proof-Labeling Schemes Scale Linearly in Trees

 We are considering the arbitrarily given predicate~$\mathcal{P}$ on labeled trees, with its proof-labeling scheme $(\mathbf{p},\mathbf{v})$ using certificates of size~$k$ bits.
-Before reducing the size of the certificates to $O(k/t)$ by communicating at distance~$t$, we describe a proof-labeling scheme at distance~$t$ which still uses large certificates, of size $O(k)$, but stored at a few nodes only, with all other nodes storing no certificates.
+Before reducing the size of the certificates to $O(k/t)$ by communicating at radius~$t$, we describe a proof-labeling scheme at radius~$t$ which still uses large certificates, of size $O(k)$, but stored at a few nodes only, with all other nodes storing no certificates.

-\begin{lemma} There exists a distance~$t$ proof-labeling scheme for $\mathcal{P}$, in which the prover assigns certificates to special nodes only, and these certificates have size $O(k)$. \end{lemma}
+\begin{lemma} There exists a radius-$t$ proof-labeling scheme for $\mathcal{P}$, in which the prover assigns certificates to special nodes only, and these certificates have size $O(k)$. \end{lemma}

 \begin{proof} On legally labeled trees, the prover provides every special node (i.e., every border or extra-border node) with the same certificate as the one provided by~$\mathbf{p}$.
 All other nodes are provided with no certificates.